Ch0wW/goldsrc-fake-servers-firewall/README.md

 This problem does not only target Counter-Strike 1.6, but also Counter-Strike: Source, Half-Life 2: Deathmatch, Team-Fortress 2, Left 4 Dead 2, and even Counter-Strike 2, which present the same problematic issues as CS 1.6.

 Despite being repeatedly reported on VALVe's Github repositories, and that the community insists it is a critical issue, **VALVe does not believe this is a problem, and is refusing to fix it since a whole decade**.
 On the contrary, according to them, their solution to prevent these from happening would simply to use a server token (GSLT) that you would generate along with the APPID to prove you made the server, as it has to be unique between each server.
-But, it only supports 3 games: TF2, CS2 and Garry's Mod, and does not fully fix the issue, especially on TF2's quickplay menu.
+But, it only supports 3 games: TF2, CS2 and Garry's Mod, and does not fully fix the issue in the first place, especially on TF2's quickplay menu.

 To make matters worse, this problem has been recently extended in Half-Life, shortly after the 25th anniversary update, where almost 75% of the servers listed were redirected to a single static server.